 My PhD research is a mixed-methods study investigating women's abortion and abortion-related experiences in two districts in Karnataka, India.
 Centring women’s abortion experiences, my research explores their negotiation, contestation, and defiance of multiple barriers (including provider attitudes and under resourced health systems) to (re)claim agency.

 In 2016-2017, I collected data in two districts- Belagavi and Bagalkot- in Karnataka, India in collaboration with the Women's and Children's Health Research Unit at KLE University's Jawaharlal Nehru Medical College.

-I am supervised by Dr Ernestina Coast and Dr Tiziana Leone.
+I am supervised by Professor Ernestina Coast and Dr Tiziana Leone.
 Dr Emily Freeman brings additional expertise and subject knowledge to the team, taking on an informal supervisory role.

 I hold an LSE PhD studentship (2015-2019).

 RECENT PHD-RELATED WORK